Sanjay284-beep/weather-app/README.md

 🌤️ Weather App
-A simple and clean Weather App built with HTML, CSS, and JavaScript that shows real-time weather information for any city.
+A simple and clean Weather App built using HTML, CSS, and JavaScript.
+This application fetches real-time weather data for any city and displays the temperature, weather condition, and wind speed.

-🚀 Demo
+🚀 Live Demo
-Open index.html in your browser to run the app locally.
+Run the project locally by opening index.html in your browser.

 ✨ Features

-->Search weather by city name
+🔍 Search weather by city name
-->Displays temperature, weather condition, and more ->Clean and responsive UI
+🌡️ Displays temperature
+🌬️ Shows wind speed
+📍 Displays city and country
+❌ Proper error handling for invalid city names
+📱 Clean and responsive user interface

 🛠️ Built With

 HTML
 CSS
 JavaScript
+Open-Meteo API

 📁 Project Structure
 weather-app/